 The current ISO 226 standard is based on the Robinson Dadson curves as reported in the British Journal of Applied Physics in a paper entitiled "A re-determination of the equal-loudness relations for pure tones."
 D. W. Robinson and R. S. Dadson's work was surprising to say the least.

-Various standards had been accepted in the time between Fletcher's original report and that of Robinson and Dadson.
+Various standards had been accepted in the time between the original report and that of Robinson and Dadson.
 The latter's published data varied more significantly from the time's current standard and average of other results than did any other.
-Fortunately, the 40-phon measurement reported by Fletcher, which was the basis for the A-weighting standard, agreed quite well with the Robinson Dadson 40-phon measurement (as seen above in the diagram), which brought confidence for the rest of the measurements.
+Fortunately, the original 40-phon measurement, which was the basis for the A-weighting standard, agreed quite well with the Robinson Dadson 40-phon measurement (as seen above in the diagram), which brought confidence for the rest of the measurements.

 Above are the current standards, the ISO 226 standard based on Robinson and Dadson's reported data, but adjusted using recent assessments by researchers across the globe in 2003.
-The blue line is the original ISO standard for 40-phons, which is not to be confused with Fletcher and Munson's 40-phon curve.
-The adjustments, to everyone's relief, brought the data back into reconciliation with the original work by the Fletcher-Munson team, especially in the bass regions.
+The blue line is the original ISO standard for 40-phons, which is not to be confused with the original 40-phon curve.
+The adjustments, to everyone's relief, brought the data back into reconciliation with the data from the initial paper, especially in the bass regions.

 This is currently deemed the most accurate measurement and is used internationally by all professionals, despite the questionably fluctuating results in the bass and sub-bass frequency ranges.

 We've focused on the results, but how does an equal loudness curve get measured?
 We can't rely on self-reporting by listeners because subjective data can't be objectively compared.
 So how is a human hearing curve built?